netlab-hfd/ibr-testbed/README.md

 Uses an enhanced version of the danet gnmi-target (https://code.fbi.h-da.de/danet/gnmi-target) installed and running in the provided FRR container image (https://hub.docker.com/r/flex/frr-gnmi-target).

 # Running the testbed
 Start containerlab as usual (`sudo clab deploy`).
-The extended stat counters can be retrieved, e.g., using gnmic:
+The extended stat counters can be retrieved, e.g., using gnmic or directly from the consoles of the containers.

 # Example PBR setup